huobazi/carrierwave-qiniu-example/README.md

-This a example project for [carrierwave-qiniu](https://github.com/huobazi/carrierwave-qiniu)
+This is a example project for [carrierwave-qiniu](https://github.com/huobazi/carrierwave-qiniu)

 You'll need to configure it in config/initializes/carrierwave.rb